HWiese1980/merge_depth_cam/README.md

-# merge_depth_cam
+# merge_depth_cam (Robot Operating System Package)

 ## What is it?

-This node/nodelet merges the depth images of two depth cameras (RGBD, Time of Flight, Structured Light etc.) into one depth image.
+This ROS package merges the depth images of two depth cameras (RGBD, Time of Flight, Structured Light etc.) into one depth image.

+It's actually twofold.
+One node merges two point clouds and the other converts a point cloud from a certain point of view into a depth image.
+By chaining multiple merge_pcl nodes/nodelets, it's possible to merge even more cameras.
+At a cost though.

 ## Why is this interesting?